 Talk to your partner about your views around spending and saving.
 Kicking off with a light-hearted conversation, without judgement, can often be a good place to start for couples.
 You might want to share some examples of past experiences that may have influenced your current views and behaviours.

-About three in 10 Aussies hide transactions from their other half so with that in mind, now may be a good time to be forthcoming about common transactions you may not have been honest about in the past.i
+More than 1 in 3 partners have hidden secret purchases from their other half so with that in mind, now may be a good time to be forthcoming about common transactions you may not have been honest about in the past.i

 Your financial situation is an important one to talk about even if you’re both earning a decent income (or have some assets behind you).
 Big expenses and potentially thousands of dollars of debt between you may impact any plans you have in the short and longer term.